AssassinUKG/Writeups/tryhackme/thats_the_ticket/writeup.md

 ![](./assets/recievedadmin.png)

-Now lets try to get some data back!
+Now let's try to get some data back!

-I tried cookies for a while but realised we only needed the admins email (always keep in mind the scope and spec!)
+I tried cookies for a while but realised we only needed the admin's email (always keep in mind the scope and spec!)

 New payload